- Sym Graph

 The first node in the node sequence defined by a SymHandle.

 Refers to node coordinates for the anchor node of a handle.

 The further away an object is from the viewpoint the smaller it gets on screen making it harder to perceive details.
 This is something rendering applications can take advantage of in order to boost performance.
 This is generally achieved by switching between differently detailed representations of the same object.
 The different representations can be referred to as LODs (level of detail).
 The CmSym API uses a component called SymReps to define LODs and in what context they should be rendered.

 Stands for external reference and refers to a file that is referred from a sym graph or from another file.

 Dex, data exchange format, is a graphics file format API developed at Configura.
-One of the major benefits with Dex based file is that it allow us to read small parts of data at a time, opposed to reading a complete file at once.
-CmSym files is built on top of Dex meaning that all data in a CmSym file is streamed using the Dex API.
+One of the major benefits of Dex based file is that it allows us to read small parts of data at a time, opposed to reading a complete file at once.
+CmSym files are built on top of Dex meaning that all data in a CmSym file is streamed using the Dex API.